 Lent - expanding our horizons

 In Lent - expanding our horizons, we look beyond the Lent section of Singing the Faith to discover hymns suitable for this season.

 On the website of our friends at ArtServe, composer Valerie Ruddle has produced an easy-to-use introduction to Singing the Faith especially suitable for this time of year.
 She has selected a range of hymns for Passiontide and Easter and offers suggestions of how to make varied use of the texts.
 Explore Valerie’s suggestions here.

 Other resources for Lent

-Travel Lightly is a six-week resource produced for Lent 2019 by the Methodist aid and partnership agency, All We Can.
+Radically Changing the Story is a six-week resource produced for Lent 2020 by the Methodist aid and partnership agency, All We Can.

 Additional series of studies for the Lent period have been produced by:

-- Embrace the Middle East, on the theme of Living Fruitfully
+- Embrace the Middle East, on the theme of Journey to the Cross

-- Alternatively, 40acts is “the generosity challenge” for Lent, created by the UK Christian charity, Stewardship.
-They ask: “What if Lent could be about more than just giving stuff up?
+- Alternatively, 40acts hosts the“ generosity challenge” for Lent, created by the UK Christian charity, Stewardship.
+It asks: “What if Lent could be about more than just giving stuff up?
 What if it could be a time of radical generosity as well as spiritual discipline?”
 You are invited to commit to the 40acts challenge and “wake up to a fresh challenge each day at 6am”